lukas-zip/aave-v2-deploy-uzheth/README.md

 ```

 ## Interact with Aave in UZHETH via scripts
 Instead of using the Hardhat console, you can use our custom scripts for various use cases.
-Each script is designed to streamline interactions with the lending pool, making it easier and more efficient to manage your assets.
+Each script is designed to streamline interactions with the lending pool, making it easier and more efficient to manage assets.
 The scripts are located in the `/scripts` folder and can be executed by running the command:

 #### Replace 'xxx' with the desired script name (e.g., deposit, withdraw etc.)